 More Georgetown graduates go into public interest and government service each year than those of any other law school.
 Because Washington, D.C., is the heart of the nation's public interest community, Georgetown students have access to hundreds of legal internship opportunities with non-profit organizations and the federal and local governments.

-The Office of Public Interest and Community Service (OPICS) advises students on public interest careers and supports a vast array of public interest activities and programs, including a first-year public interest mentor program, public interest career advising and many student- run volunteer activities.
+The Office of Public Interest and Community Service (OPICS) advises students on public interest careers and supports a vast array of public interest activities and programs, including a mentor program, individualized career advising and a variety of public sector recruitment events.

-OPICS also encourages and facilitates pro bono work by all Georgetown law students through its Pro Bono Pledge, which challenges students to perform at least 75 hours of volunteer service before they graduate.
-Our 1L Pro Bono Service Project — a core project under the Pro Bono Pledge — annually places more than 200 first-year students with D.C. area organizations in need of volunteers.
+OPICS also encourages and facilitates pro bono work by all Georgetown law students through its Pro Bono Pledge, which challenges students to perform at least 50 hours of law-related volunteer service before they graduate.
+Our Georgetown Pro Bono Service Project — a core project under the Pro Bono Pledge — annually places more than 200 first-year students with D.C. area organizations in need of volunteers.

 The Public Interest Law Scholars program provides financial and other support to eight students each year who demonstrate a commitment to spend most of their careers in public service.

 The Public Interest Fellows Program offers all incoming students the opportunity to obtain a more comprehensive public interest experience through enhanced public interest academic, career, and community support.